Justwhittaker/PRO4-Mealdeals/README.md

 * gunicorn - Python WSGI HTTP Server for UNIX so you can host your application
 * pillow -Python Imaging Library to help store imagery into a database
 * psycopg2 - PostgreSQL database adapter for the Python
-* python-dateutil - extends python datetime
-* pytz - world timezone calculations

 **APIs**

 * AWS S3 Bucket - allows seamless uploading of user files to cloud storage using application credentials
 * stripe - payment platform to validate and accept credit card payments securely
-    * ratings - home grown Django Rest Framework api that accepts ratings from users and sends back an average rating for a given entry

 ### Defensive Programming ###